maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 tags: distributed-systems resilience design architecture
 ---

-This article outlines some patterns and practices for adding resilience to complex, distributed systems.
+This article explores the decisions we must make when we encounter failure, some patterns we can use to increase resilience and prevent failure for an operation and finally how embracing the failure within the system can lead us to more appropriate models and tooling.

 First a few definitions,